Why Mass Timber?

 Glue-Laminated Timber (GLT or Glulam) is a structural engineered wood element composed of kiln-dried and glued dimension lumber with the strongest laminations centered within the beam.
 The grain of the laminations run parallel to its length, increasing its strength.
 Glulam is often used for trusses, beams, and columns.
 According to APA, the Engineered Wood Association, “Pound for pound, glulam is stronger than steel and has greater strength and stiffness than comparably sized dimensional lumber.”

-Many good reasons exist to explore the full potential of wood as a high-performance building material and viable substitute to steel and concrete:
+Explore the full potential of wood as a high-performance building material and viable substitute to steel and concrete:

 What initially began for our team as an experiment in materials, quickly proved worthy of further consideration.
 As building technologies improve and demands for green buildings increase, opportunities to explore and push the boundaries of mass timber construction will only follow suit.